HaydenBelanger/assemblylinemachines/docs/miscdev/toolconfig.md

 The tool configuration is specified in `assemblylinemachines-experimental.toml` config located in the config directory.
 This allows more control over stats and features of various tools.

-!!! error "1.18.2+ Feature"
+!!! error "Removed Feature"
-    This feature was made available in 1.18.2-1.4.3.
-Prior to this version, all tools were controlled through the common config using static fields.

-!!! warning
+    This feature was exclusively available in 1.18.2-1.4.3 and 1.18.2-1.4.4, and was removed in 1.19-1.4.5 due to a change with Forge not allowing configs to be loaded prior to the preinitialization phase.

-    Any feature that is contained within `assemblylinemachines-experimental.toml` is extremely volatile and may stop working or be removed at any time.
+    This feature is extremely volatile and may stop working as expected.
 Client-server config mismatch will cause all clients to be unable to join.
 It's recommended to only change these options for a modpack default config, allowing all clients to share the same values.

 When first opening the configuration file, the array for `toolStats` will be empty.
 This is because there are no overrides.
 This configuration section acts on overrides, meaning that if unspecified, a tool will fall back to the default value for that stat.